MatthewLeeWilcox/eliteformR/README.md

 [![packageversion](https://img.shields.io/badge/Package%20version-0.1.0-orange.svg?style=flat-square)](commits/master)

 <!-- badges: end -->

-eliteformR is an R packaged designed to provide easy interfacing with the [EliteForm](https://www.eliteform.com/) API.
+eliteformR is an R package designed to provide easy interfacing with the [EliteForm](https://www.eliteform.com/) API.
 An EliteForm account is required to utilize this package.

 # Installation
 You can install version 0.1.0 of elieteformR from Github with: